kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

         return cls()
 ```

-Backing up a bit, at import time, Python will read in all type hints and store them in `__annotations__` as their actual types.
+At import time, the default behavior in Python is to read in all type hints and store them in `__annotations__` as their actual types.
 `from __future__ import annotations` changes this such that type hints don't get evaluated at runtime and are preserved as string literals in the `__annotations__` dictionary.
 There is no difference in behavior for the type checkers with using this import.
 Note that `from __future__ import annotations` must be imported at the top of the file before any other imports.

-It's also worth calling out that using this import allows use of generic collection type hints like `dict` and `list` instead of `typing.Dict` and `typing.List`.
+It's also worth calling out that using this import also allows use of generic collection type hints like `dict` and `list` instead of `typing.Dict` and `typing.List`.

 More details about this import and its behavior can be found in [PEP 563](https://peps.python.org/pep-0563/)/[649](https://peps.python.org/pep-0649/).